The PSLwriter is crashing and in the logs, an error indicates that it is unable to allocate memory.

 Business Service Insight 8.3

-For example, reduce this to 500 or in some rare cases even lower.
-The lowest it may go is 1 day, in extreme circumstances.
-Note that lowering this value reduces performance, but will cause the engine to use less RAM.
-The aim is to ensure that the PSL Writer is peaking at less than 1GB of memory usage, which you can see in the Task Manager.
+For example, reduce this to 500 or in some rare cases even lower; the lower limit is 1.
+Note that lowering this value may reduce performance, as it then requires the PSL Writer engine to load and unload events from the database more frequently.
+It does, however, cause the engine to use less RAM.
+The aim is to ensure that the PSL Writer is not going much above around 1GB of memory usage, which you can see in the Task Manager.
 If you are using a lot less, you can increase the event block size and process a greater number of days per cycle for better performance.

 Now, while that will resolve the issue it is also important to discuss other things that affect performance and RAM usage.
 These include: